Your Guide to Assault with a Weapon Charges by Defence Lawyers in Edmonton

 - Accosting or impeding another person while openly wearing a real or imitation weapon.

 Assault charges commonly arise out of domestic situations.
-If your assault with a weapon charge involves a past or present romantic partner or a family member, please see our Domestic Violence page.
+If your assault with a weapon charge involves a past or present romantic partner or a family member, please see our Domestic Violence FAQ.

 The provision for assault with a weapon in the Canadian Criminal Code is:

-Investigation of Assault with a Weapon Charges in Victoria
+Investigation of Assault with a Weapon Charges in Edmonton

-An investigation of an assault with a weapon allegation in Victoria is typically initiated by the alleged victim (or relative or witness).
-They contact the local Oak Bay, Saanich or Victoria Police Service and report it.
+An investigation of an assault with a weapon allegation in Edmonton is typically initiated by the alleged victim (or relative or witness).
+They contact the local Edmonton Police Service and report it.
 The police will request a written statement from the complainant and any witnesses, then they will launch an investigation.